passport

 1. Printed Passport Application Packet with bar code.

-2. Original Current ePassportand one (1) photocopy of data page
+2. Original Current Philippine ePassport and one (1) photocopy of the data page

 ADDITIONAL REQUIREMENTS:

-· (For newly married female who opts to use husband’s surname) Original and one (1) photocopy of PSA-authenticated Marriage Certificate or Report of Marriage.
-Click here to request for PSA-authenticated Marriage Certificate.
+(For newly married female who opts to use husband’s surname) Original and one (1) photocopy of PSA-authenticated Marriage Certificate or PSA-authenticated Report of Marriage.
+Click here to request for a PSA-authenticated Marriage Certificate.

 If a female applicant opts to retain her maiden name, a Marriage Certificate is not required.